adcondev/my-learning-notes/RED2000/NOTES.md

 - I have been exploring different API styles and architectures.
 I will work on a practice to implement gRPC and Protobuf in a simple microservice.
 - Built a multi-goroutine system demonstrating channel-based communication.
 Features exponential backoff with jitter for retry logic, fan-in pattern, dead letter queue for failed messages, and timeout-based race conditions using select.

+- Today i will read about Database Internals from Alex Petrov.
+I want to understand how databases work under the hood and how to optimize them for our use case.
+- I continued an implementation around a database from scratch in Go.
+I finished Chapter 1 and created a github repository for it, `go-databases`.
+I will continue with it as a side project.
+- I checked panic, recover and graceful shutdown in Go.
+I added a simple example to `go-examples` repository.

 ---

 ## 🎯 **Current Focus Areas**